 Punishments also induce aggressive behavior in children because that’s what they see and experience.
 If you resort to spanking when you are angry, what kids learn is the use of violence.
-They learn to use violence as the tool to get what they want because that’s what their parents do.
+They learn to use violence as a tool to get what they want because that’s what their parents do.

 We resort to punishments to discipline young kids because it gives faster results.
-We are able to “shut the kid up” by yelling, threatening or spanking than if we were to deal with them using positive discipline.
+We are able to “shut the kid up” by yelling, threatening, or spanking than if we were to deal with them using positive discipline.